platformsh/platformsh-docs/docs/src/languages/rust.md

 ## Dependencies

 The recommended way to handle Rust dependencies on Platform.sh is using Cargo.
-Commit a `cargo.toml` and a `cargo.lock` file in your repository so the system automatically downloads dependencies using Cargo.
+Commit a `Cargo.toml` and a `Cargo.lock` file in your repository so the system automatically downloads dependencies using Cargo.

 ## Building and running your app

-Assuming your `cargo.toml` and `cargo.lock` files are present in your repository, you can build your app using the `cargo build` command to produce a working executable.
+Assuming your `Cargo.toml` and `Cargo.lock` files are present in your repository, you can build your app using the `cargo build` command to produce a working executable.

 You can then start it from the `web.commands.start` directive.